Submitting your application

 This is optional and there is no page limit.

-You can use the proposal cover letter to express any other information that you feel is relevant to your application or to highlight anything that has been discussed and agreed with EPSRC staff beforehand.
+You can use the proposal cover letter to express any other information that you feel is relevant to your application or to highlight anything that you have discussed and agreed with EPSRC staff beforehand.
 This may include:

 - maternity leave requirements